 We knew that marketers were excited about this feature and it came up constantly in our sales calls.
 Our goal was to take this feature and data and deliver them in a way that sales could best consume, ultimately driving better sales and marketing alignment.
 It turned out the process of researching this feature was a perfect case study for the UX process, and we made major pivots before we committed engineering resources.

 After discussing the problem space from the business perspective, we set out to discover our customers’ pain points.
 First, we worked with our customer-facing teams to identify customers that would be a good fit for the outcome of this project.
 The first round of interviewees were positive and it was clear that marketers wanted these tools to help drive alignment with sales.

-While conducting these interviews I also brushed up on current best practices for graph design.
-I found lots of tips and tricks but the most important piece of advice was to design with data.
-The form and shape of the data influences the design at its core, and without having data to work from you risk future re-work as you refine and increase the fidelity.
+While conducting these interviews, I also brushed up on current best practices for graph design.
+I found a lot of tips and tricks, but the most important piece of advice was to design with data.
+The form and shape of data influences design at its core; without having data to work from, you risk future re-work as you refine and increase the fidelity.

 Two weeks into the research process, we interviewed our first internal salesperson and, while hard to hear, his feedback was the most valuable.
 Our main question to validate was "If you had this resource for a year and then your boss took it away, would you be disappointed?"
 (A variation on the question that Superhuman uses in their Product/Market Fit Engine.)
 This person gave us a resounding no. For him, the key pain point in the sales process was deciding who to call, and giving him all this raw data just provided another noisy signal to process.
 This sentiment was shared by further interviews with sales.
 We took a step back and decided to focus instead on this insight.
 We needed to better understand the signals salespeople already used and augment or improve them instead of giving them a new signal they didn’t want.